fieldtrip/website/tutorial/source/sourcemodel.md

 recon-all -autorecon3 -subjid $SUBJECTNAME
 ```

-After these steps (which may take quite a while) you end up with a bunch of files in the **Subject01/surf/** directory.
-The commands referenced above are also available as a Bash-script in fieldtrip/bin/ft_freesurferscript.sh, for instance to be used in a batch processing mode.
+After these steps (which may take quite a while) you end up with a bunch of files in the `Subject01/surf` directory.
+The commands referenced above are also available as a bash script in `fieldtrip/bin/ft_freesurferscript.sh`, for instance to be used in batch processing mode.

 #### 2. Source model: Creation of the mesh using HCP workbench

-Just like with FreeSurfer, you have to first take care that Connectome workbench is installed and available on the path.
+Just like with FreeSurfer, you have to first take care that Connectome Workbench is installed and available on the path.
 If you work on the compute cluster of the DCCN in Nijmegen, this is already installed.
-Otherwise, please refer to the Connectome workbench documentation to set up the software [here](https://www.humanconnectome.org/software/connectome-workbench).
+Otherwise, please refer to the Connectome Workbench documentation to set up the software [here](https://www.humanconnectome.org/software/connectome-workbench).
 In addition, this step needs as set of template files, that for now need to be retrieved from two different locations.
 First, you need to get the standard/mesh_atlases directory from [here](https://github.com/Washington-University/HCPpipelines), which is located in the global/templates/ directory.
 One way to do this would be to selectively copy the contents of this directory to a location on your file system.
 Then, you also need to copy the template spherical meshes from fieldtrip/template/sourcemodel to the same directory.
 The files you need are the ones that are named L.\*.gii, and R.\*.gii.
-Once all files are in place, you should ensure that the Connectome workbench module is loaded and ready to use.
+Once all files are in place, you should ensure that the Connectome Workbench module is loaded and ready to use.
 The precise details of how to do this will depend on your local computing infrastructure, but if you are working at the Center for Cognitive Neuroimaging at the Donders Institute in Nijmegen you can do this by typing the following command in your Linux/Unix terminal:

     module load hcp-workbench